Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 for any drilling operation.
 The industry begins any project or operation with safety in mind, and a safety case is a proven method of identifying and mitigating risks.
-This is no different on a small scale or for a virual operation.
+This is no different on a small scale or for a virtual operation.
 Safety goes far beyond personal protective equipment.
 Where can someone be hurt – in a lab with heavy rock samples and rotating machinery?
 Electrocution?
 High pressure leaks?
 Traveling to and from locations?
 Judges want to see how teams plan ahead in their first